skijit/notes/sound/musical-acoustics/chapter2.md

 - Radians:
 ![radians](/resources/images/music/Circle_radians.gif)
     - Radians measure angles
-        - the angle is obtained by measuring the the arc length (distance on the circumference) on a circle divided by the radius
+        - the angle is obtained by measuring the the arc length in units of the radius.
+        - Since it's in units of the radius, the actual radius doesn't matter.
 - Recall also some basic radian to degree conversions:
     - ```- 2 \pi \rightarrow 360^\circ ```
     - ```- \pi \rightarrow 180^\circ ```